-All training and testing trials start with a calibration.
-First, the phone is arbitrary moved during around 25-35 seconds.
-Then, it remains static in from of user's face for around 25-35 additional seconds.
+All training logfiles and testing trials start with a calibration.
+First, the phone is arbitrary moved during around 20-40 seconds.
+Then, it remains static in from of user's face for around 20-40 additional seconds.
 After that, the first landmark is provided.
-A similar calibration procedure is done in the scoring trial.
+A similar calibration procedure is done in the scoring trials.